ManishShah120/GNUsim8085Basics/README.md

 # Contributing
 This is my personal learning project of Assembly Languages.
 Feel free to FORK | PULL request to submit more programs.
-> Only programs written in GNUsim8085 will be merged.
+> Only programs written in GNUsim8085 will be merged.<br>
 > Beautify/Format your code before making a PR.
-Poorly stuctured code with inconsistent spacing and bad variable name will not be merged.
+Poorly stuctured code with inconsistent spacing and bad variable name will not be merged. <br>
-> Use this tool to beautify your code :[Click](https://codebeautify.org/c-formatter-beautifier)
+> Use this tool to beautify your code :[Click](https://codebeautify.org/c-formatter-beautifier)<br>
-> Make sure your program works after beautifying it.
+> Make sure your program works after beautifying it.<br>
-> Please check your spellings before making a PR
+> Please check your spellings before making a PR<br>
 > Comment code properly.

 # Authors